Not for Profit.org.nz

 We receive a number of requests for information about non-profit organisations and charities in New Zealand and their organisation etc.

-In the hope that it may assist, we provide a number of FAQs (found at right under ‘Posts’ or ‘Archives’) based upon our experience.
+In the hope that it may assist, we provide a number of responses to frequently asked questions (search for the topic or tag at right under ‘Posts’ or ‘Archives’) based upon our experience.
 We wish to stress that not-for-profit.org.nz cannot accept any responsibility for any information provided here.
 This information is provided in good faith and any errors or omissions are regretted.
 Please let us know of any errors you find.

 As the government information pages change frequently there may be errors in some links.
 Please advise the webmaster of any mistakes or dead links you note in these pages.